vk1hub/Fitness-Tracker/AI_Usage_Log.md

 I used the response as a reference and modified it for my preset routines page.
 I learned what makes the difference between different levels of routines.

+10/26
+"what is the best way to implement a weekly calender in flutter" The chatbot recommended me to use the table_calender package since tt would be easier than creating my own calender.
+I learned that the table_calender is a simple and effective way for adding a calender.
+Using the table_calender wiki make it fairly simple to implement.